Archive-name: RGP_FAQ.RTF

 you may find out thuh revenue isn't worth thuh bother and pull out.
 Keep in mind

-the contract may cover how often you rotate games, oh, baby, how soon after a reported
+the contract may cover how often you rotate games, like, wow, how soon after a reported

 failure you must service thuh game or replace it.
 You can find boilerplate